 HTTPS refers to Hypertext Transfer Protocol Secure, which is a security protocol that encrypts and transfers data based on the HTTP protocol to ensure the security of data transfer.
 When configuring HTTPS, you need to provide a certificate for the domain name and deploy it on all ECDN nodes to implement encrypted data transfer across the network.

-The configured HTTPS domain name should already have been connected to ECDN, and the domain name status should be activated.
+- Your domain name should have been connected to ECDN, and the status should be deploying or activated.

 Selecting domain name

 - Log in to the ECDN Console and click Domain Management on the left sidebar to enter the management page.

 - From the list, choose the domain name to configure, click Manage to enter your domain details, then select Advanced Configuration.